zhuyunz/KSkyWizard/README.md

 ## Download the Mauna Kea telluric data

-This tool relies on PypeIt to perform telluric correction using preconstructed PCA models.
-Before running the tool, you need to download the correct telluric data and link it to this tool.
+To perform telluric correction, PypeIt uses preconstructed PCA models.
+Follow these steps to download and configure the data:

 1. **Download the telluric data:**